-A dedicated text analysis tool is a much more efficient and objective way to draw insights from your text data, delivering results at scale.
-When choosing the right software to add to your text analytics toolbox, consider the key features of text analysis tools.
+A dedicated text analysis tool is a much more efficient and objective way to draw insights from your text data, delivering results at scale and quantifying qualitative data.

 Topical text classification is where you start getting the juicy insights, in this case, key themes within your text data.

 The challenge of automated linguistic analysis is that words can take on different meanings in different contexts.